10 Ways to Feel Better When You Have a Cold

 2. Wear light clothing

 If you have a fever you will feel better wearing something light and comfortable, especially should you begin sweating.
 If you get cold chills you can always add a sweater if needed.
 It’s important that you feel comfortable and not make yourself sweat more.
 Light material will help you remain comfortable.

 3. Drink plenty of liquids

 Make sure you don't become dehydrated by drinking water, vitamin water, Gatorade or Powerade.
 Drinking will also help you flush the germs out of your system.
 Water alone does not replenish nutrients so be sure you keep the sports drinks and vitamin water on hand.
-Kombucha is another great choice.
+Kombucha is another great choice for hydration.

 4, A motto of faith